Responsible Bug Disclosure Policy

 The Lojistic Responsible Bug Disclosure policy applies to the following domains and subdomains:

-Vulnerabilities discovered on other Lojistic properties should still be reported following the guidelines above, however, may be ineligible for a financial reward.
+Vulnerabilities discovered on other Lojistic properties can still be reported following the exclusions above, however, are not eligible for a financial reward.

 Terms and Conditions